cp2k/cp2k/INSTALL.md

 Alternatively <https://dashboard.cp2k.org> provides sample arch files as part of the testing reports (click on the status field, search for 'ARCH-file').

-- Some architectures might require additional preprocessor flags like `-D__ARM` for arm based systems.
 - With -DNDEBUG assertions may be stripped ("compiled out").
 - NDEBUG is the ANSI-conforming symbol name (not __NDEBUG).
 - Regular release builds may carry assertions for safety.